 The NZREX Clinical is held in Auckland, New Zealand.

-Once you have a confirmed place on an exam, you are responsible for arranging your own transportation and accommodation.
-It's a good idea to wait for your confirmation email before making travel arrangements.
+Once you have a confirmed allocation to an exam, you are responsible for arranging your own transportation and accommodation.
+We advise you wait for your confirmation email before making travel arrangements.

 Examinations are open for applications up to 12 months in advance.
 Please note that examinations tend to fill well in advance of the closing dates, so don't delay in getting your application in.
 Exam and application closing dates are below.